igotiss/MacPaw_test_task/README.md

 ## About MacPaw test task

-it was a very interesting challenge to complete all the tasks [MacPaw](https://macpaw.com/careers/back-end-intern-2022)
+it was a very interesting challenge to complete all the of [MacPaw tasks](https://macpaw.com/careers/back-end-intern-2022)